ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note to RFC Editor: In {{ace-groupcomm-profile-0}}, please replace "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 * 'creds', MUST be present if 'get\_creds' was present in the request, otherwise it MUST NOT be present.
 This parameter is a CBOR array specifying the authentication credentials of the group members, i.e., of all of them or of the ones selected according to the 'get\_creds' parameter in the request.
-In particular, each element of the array is a CBOR byte string, with value the original binary representation of a group member's authentication credential.
-It is REQUIRED of the application profiles to define the specific formats of authentication credentials that are acceptable to use in the group (REQ6).
+In particular, each element of the array is a CBOR byte string, whose value is the original binary representation of a group member's authentication credential.
+It is REQUIRED of application profiles to define the specific formats of authentication credentials that are acceptable to use in the group (REQ6).

 * 'peer\_roles', SHOULD be present if 'creds' is also present, otherwise it MUST NOT be present.
-This parameter is a CBOR array of n elements, with n the number of authentication credentials included in the 'creds' parameter (at most the number of members in the group).
+This parameter is a CBOR array of n elements, where n is the number of authentication credentials included in the 'creds' parameter (at most the number of members in the group).
 The i-th element of the array specifies the role (or CBOR array of roles) that the group member associated with the i-th authentication credential in 'creds' has in the group.
 In particular, each array element is encoded as the role element of a scope entry, as defined in {{ssec-authorization-request}}.

    This parameter MAY be omitted if the Client can rely on other means to unambiguously gain knowledge of the role of each group member whose associated authentication credential is specified in the 'creds' parameter.
 For example, all such group members may have the same role in the group joined by the Client, and such a role can be unambiguously assumed by the Client (e.g., based on what is defined in the used application profile of this specification).
-As another example, each and every of the authentication credentials specified in the 'creds' parameter can indicate the role(s) that the corresponding group member has in the group joined by the Client.
+As another example, each of the authentication credentials specified in the 'creds' parameter can indicate the role(s) that the corresponding group member has in the group joined by the Client.

    When receiving the authentication credential of a Client in the 'client_cred' parameter of a Join Request (see {{ssec-key-distribution-exchange}}) or of an Authentication Credential Update Request (see {{update-pub-key}}), the KDC is not expected to check that the authentication credential indicates the role(s) that the Client can have or has in the group in question.
-When preparing a Join Response, the KDC can decide about including or not the 'peer_roles' parameter depending on the specific set of authentication credentials specified in the 'creds' parameter of that Join Response.
+When preparing a Join Response, the KDC can decide whether to include the 'peer_roles' parameter depending on the specific set of authentication credentials specified in the 'creds' parameter of that Join Response.

 * 'peer\_identifiers', MUST be present if 'creds' is also present, otherwise it MUST NOT be present.
-This parameter is a CBOR array of n elements, with n the number of authentication credentials included in the 'creds' parameter (at most the number of members in the group).
+This parameter is a CBOR array of n elements, where n is the number of authentication credentials included in the 'creds' parameter (at most the number of members in the group).
 The i-th element of the array specifies the node identifier that the group member associated with the i-th authentication credential in 'creds' has in the group.
-In particular, the i-th array element is encoded as a CBOR byte string, with value the node identifier of the group member.
+In particular, the i-th array element is encoded as a CBOR byte string, whose value is the node identifier of the group member.

 * 'group\_policies', with value a CBOR map, whose entries specify how the group handles specific management aspects.
 These include, for instance, approaches to achieve synchronization of sequence numbers among group members.
 The elements of this field are registered in the "ACE Groupcomm Policies" registry.
 This specification defines the three elements "Sequence Number Synchronization Methods", "Key Update Check Interval", and "Expiration Delta", which are summarized in {{fig-ACE-Groupcomm-Policies}}.
 Application profiles that build on this document MUST specify the exact content format and default value of included map entries (REQ20).